 Despite its shortcomings, Medicare, when used fully – and especially when augmented with Medicare Supplemental Insurance – can make a significant contribution towards the expense of caring for a loved with Alzheimer’s.
 Readers may want to explore this article which discusses other Medicaid and Veterans’ benefits for Alzheimer’s.

-But it’s important for families to be aware of the fact that Medicare will not cover extended stays in a nursing home or in-home long-term-care for seniors who need assistance with ADLs due to Alzheimer’s (Medicaid does, if the patient has an asset level low enough to qualify for the program).
+But it’s important for families to be aware of the fact that Medicare will not cover extended stays in a nursing home or in-home long-term-care for seniors who need assistance with their activities of daily living due to Alzheimer’s (Medicaid does, if the patient has an asset level and income low enough to qualify for the program).
 If a medical situation – a broken hip, for example – results in a hospital stay of at least three days, Medicare will cover up to 100 days for rehabilitation in a nursing home.
 But nursing home stays can extend far beyond that, and can cost thousands of dollars per month unless Medicaid or a long-term care policy are available to pick up the tab.

-In 2014, less than 8 percent of Americans had long-term care insurance, but such coverage can compliment Medicare, picking up the cost of custodial care while Medicare pays for “medically necessary” care.
+In 2014, less than 8 percent of Americans had long-term care insurance, but such coverage can complement Medicare, picking up the cost of custodial care while Medicare pays for “medically necessary” care.